 There are few careers that are as rewarding and in demand as the field of teaching.
 In Pennsylvania, approximately 1.8 million students attending schools in 500 public school districts.
 According to the US Department of Education, Pennsylvania is facing a shortage of credentialed teachers in high need subject areas such as STEM (Science, Technology, Engineering and Mathematics), special education, and English as a second language.
 In regards to STEM, Pennsylvania has set a goal to increase enrollment in STEM subjects by 10,000 by 2020 by expanding STEM offerings in public schools.
 Drexel is a proud partner in this effort and is working with the School District of Philadelphia to create a pipeline of STEM teachers in city schools through our Philadelphia Teacher Residency Program.

-Whether you are interested in teaching STEM or any other subject, Drexel has several educational programs to help you complete the courses needed to earn teacher certification.
+Whether you are interested in teaching STEM, ABA careers, or any other subject, Drexel has several educational programs to help you complete the courses needed to earn teacher certification.

 How to Start Your Career in Teaching

 When starting your career in teaching, you need to decide which subject area is the right fit for you and your strengths.
 For example, if you are interested in helping children develop their skills in an elementary school setting in PA, then an elementary education level (Pre-Kindergarten - 4 or Grades 4-8 in a single or dual subject areas e.g. math/English, science/English or Math/Science) is the credential you will need.
 Likewise, if you have a strong interest in biology, and wish to teach in a high school in PA, then you will need a secondary teaching certification in Biology (Grades 7-12).

 Drexel students can choose from multiple paths to earning teacher certification.
 You can choose to earn a teaching credential through a bachelor’s or master’s degree program that embeds teacher certification requirements, or by enrolling in post-bachelor’s teaching certification only program.